andresilvagomez/Localize/README.md

 import Localize

 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {

     let localize = Localize.shared
     // Set your localize provider.
     localize.update(provider: .json)
     // Set your file name
     localize.update(fileName: "lang")
     // Set your default languaje.
-    localize.update(defaultLanguage: .french)
+    localize.update(defaultLanguage: "fr")
-    // If you want change a user language, different to default in phone use this method. localize.update(language: .english)
+    // If you want change a user language, different to default in phone use thimethod. localize.update(language: "en")
     // If you want remove storaged languaje use localize.resetLanguage()
     // The used language
     print(localize.language())
     // List of aviable languajes
-    print(localize.availableLanguages())
+    print(localize.availableLanguages()

-    // Or you can use static methods for all.
+    // Or you can use static methods for all

     Localize.update(fileName: "lang")
-    Localize.update(defaultLanguage: .french)
+    Localize.update(defaultLanguage: "fr")
-    Localize.update(language: .english)
+    Localize.update(language: "en-DE"
     return true
 }